 2. Delivery and Quantity

-Information about delivery periods is indicative and non-binding unless a written confirmation from Vendor expressly states the contrary.
-Vendor shall use commercially reasonable efforts to meet such shipping dates, but Vendor will not be liable for any direct or indirect costs or damages, including without limitation incidental or consequential damages, resulting from late deliveries.
-For deliveries by Vendor’s trucks, Customer shall provide suitable roadways or approaches to points of delivery to the extent controlled by Customer.
+Information about delivery periods is indicative and non-binding unless a written confirmation from CABP expressly states the contrary.
+CABP shall use commercially reasonable efforts to meet such shipping dates, but CABP will not be liable for any direct or indirect costs, damages, or penalties, including, without limitation, incidental, special or consequential damages, including the loss of business or loss of profits resulting from any delay in the delivery of Goods.
+For deliveries made by CABP’s trucks, Customer shall provide suitable roadways or approaches to points of delivery to the extent controlled by Customer.
 Partial deliveries are permitted.

 3. Payment and Credit; Expenses; Rebates

-Customer shall pay for all goods ordered on its behalf and received by Customer per the terms printed on the invoice or confirmation submitted by Vendor.
-Vendor may establish the credit terms for Customer, and may change those terms, create or change credit limits, or cease extending credit from time to time in its sole discretion.
-Customer shall pay all costs for: special packing, shipping or other handling requested by Customer and agreed to by Vendor, extra charges of carriers for Customer delays in unloading trucks or containers and other special costs incurred by Vendor as a result of special actions or requests by Customer.
-Vendor’s then-standard service charge will be applied to each returned check.
-Customer shall pay all invoices regardless of any dispute that may exist as to delivered or undelivered goods, subject to a credit to Customer’s account in the event Customer’s dispute is upheld.
-Customer shall not otherwise withhold, offset, or debit any amounts owed to Customer by Vendor.
-Failure to pay an invoice by the due date may result in forfeiture of any rebate extended to Customer by Vendor, at Vendor’s sole discretion.
+The prices for the Goods covered by a Contract exclude all transportation costs, freight, insurance and special handling and packaging, or any required federal, state or local sales or other taxes, duties, export or custom charges, brokerage or other fees, for which costs Customer shall be fully responsible.
+Customer shall pay for all Goods ordered on its behalf and received by Customer or their designee per the payment terms printed on the invoice or confirmation submitted by CABP.
+CABP may establish credit terms for Customer, and may change those credit terms, create or change credit limits, or cease extending credit from time to time in its sole and absolute discretion, without notice to Customer.
+For the avoidance of doubt, Customer is liable for the cost of all Goods ordered, even if such orders exceed Customer’s credit limit, either at the time of order or any time in the future.
+Customer shall pay all costs for: special packing, shipping or other handling requested by Customer and agreed to by CABP, extra charges of carriers for Customer delays in unloading trucks or containers and other costs incurred by CABP as a result of actions by or requests from Customer.
+CABP’s standard service charge in effect at the time will be applied to each returned or rejected payment from Customer.
+Customer shall pay all invoices regardless of any dispute that may exist as to delivered or undelivered Goods, subject to a credit to Customer’s account in the event CABP, in its reasonable discretion, determines that Customer’s dispute is valid.
+Customer shall not withhold, offset, or debit any amounts owed to Customer by CABP.
+At CABP’s sole and absolute discretion, failure to pay an invoice by the due date may result in forfeiture of any rebate or discount extended to Customer by CABP.

 4. Late Payments: Consequences and Cost of Enforcement

-If the Customer (i) fails to make a payment when due, (ii) becomes insolvent, (iii) undergoes a change in ownership, (iv) files a voluntary bankruptcy proceeding, or has an involuntary bankruptcy petition filed against it without obtaining a discharge of that petition within 75 days, (v) has a receiver appointed over all or any of its assets, or (vi) takes any other action that Vendor determines in its sole discretion adversely impacts the conditions under which credit was extended, then Customer is in material breach of the contract and: (a) all amounts outstanding to all Vendor companies will become due immediately; (b) Vendor has the right to cancel any pending orders; and (c) Customer shall pay a finance charge on all amounts outstanding at a rate equal to amount currently charged by the applicable Vendor company, not to exceed the lesser of 2% per month or the highest rate permitted by applicable law, all without prejudice to any other rights Vendor may have, including any right to claim actual damages.
-Customer will pay all costs of collection of any amounts due to Vendor, including court costs, reasonable fees and charges of attorneys and their firms (or in-house counsel) and other expenses.
-In the event of a default Vendor may, in its sole discretion, apply any payments made first to attorney’s fees and any costs/expenses, then to any accrued and unpaid interest, and then to any remaining balance due and owing under the respective outstanding invoices.
+If the Customer (i) fails to make a payment when due, (ii) becomes insolvent, (iii) undergoes a change in ownership, (iv) files a voluntary bankruptcy proceeding, or has an involuntary bankruptcy petition filed against it without obtaining a discharge of that petition within 75 days, (v) has a receiver appointed over all or any of its assets, or (vi) any other action or event occurs that CABP determines in its sole and absolute discretion adversely impacts the conditions under which credit was extended to Customer, then Customer is in material breach of these Terms, and Contracts relating to these Terms, and: (a) all amounts outstanding to all CABP companies will become due immediately; (b) CABP will have the right to cancel any pending orders; and (c) Customer shall pay a finance charge on all amounts outstanding at a rate equal to amount currently charged by the applicable CABP company, not to exceed the lesser of 2% per month or the highest rate permitted by applicable law, all without prejudice to any other rights CABP may have, including any right to claim actual damages.
+Customer will pay all costs of collection of any amounts due to CABP, including court costs, reasonable fees and charges of attorneys and their firms (or in-house counsel) and other expenses.
+In the event of a default CABP may, in its sole and absolute discretion, apply any payments first to attorney’s fees and any costs/expenses, then to any accrued and unpaid interest, and then to any remaining balance due and owing under the outstanding invoices.

 5. Risk of Loss

-The rights and obligations of Vendor and Customer respectively with respect to shipment and delivery, risk of loss or damage and insurance (collectively, “Delivery Terms”) shall be determined by reference to Incoterms 2010.
-In the event that: (a) Products are picked up by Customer at Vendor’s warehouse, Delivery Terms shall be Ex Works Vendor’s Warehouse; (b) Products are shipped by Vendor to Customer by Vendor’s own trucks, Delivery Terms shall be Delivered Duty Paid Customer’s Address or Delivery Duty Paid Address Directed by Customer, as applicable; (c) Products are shipped by Vendor to Customer by commercial carrier, whether selected by Vendor or Customer, Delivery Terms shall be Free Carrier Vendor’s Warehouse; and (d) Products are drop shipped by Vendor’s supplier to Customer, Delivery Terms shall be Free Carrier Supplier’s Address.
+The rights and obligations of CABP and Customer respectively with respect to shipment and delivery, risk of loss or damage and insurance (collectively, “Delivery Terms”) shall be determined by reference to Incoterms 2022.
+In the event that: (a) Goods are picked up by Customer at CABP’s warehouse, Delivery Terms shall be Ex Works CABP’s Warehouse; (b) Goods are shipped by CABP to Customer by CABP’s own trucks, Delivery Terms shall be Delivered Duty Paid Customer’s Address or Delivery Duty Paid Address Directed by Customer, as applicable; (c) Goods are shipped by CABP to Customer by commercial carrier, whether selected by CABP or Customer, Delivery Terms shall be Free Carrier CABP’s Warehouse; and (d) Good are drop shipped by CABP’s supplier to Customer, Delivery Terms shall be Free Carrier Supplier’s Address.

-Vendor warrants that the goods will be as described on the written order confirmation (or, if there is no written order confirmation, on the invoice).
-Vendor hereby assigns to Customer any assignable or transferable manufacturers’ warranties provided by the manufacturer of goods sold but not manufactured by Vendor, if any, applicable to its purchases.
-Vendor does not give any warranty with respect to goods manufactured by others.
-The warranties applicable to products manufactured by Vendor are printed on the product packaging or on printed forms provided to the Customer.
-THERE ARE NO OTHER WARRANTIES, EXPRESS OR IMPLIED; THERE ARE NO WARRANTIES OF FITNESS FOR ANY PARTICULAR PURPOSE AND NO WARRANTIES OF MERCHANTABILITY.
-Customer will be liable for any loss resulting from any failure to apply all professional standards, customary instructions and written instructions from Vendor or the manufacturer, if any, in relation to any goods.
-Vendor will not be liable for damage caused to third parties, or for consequential or indirect loss.
-Vendor’s sole liability under warranty or contract, or on any other basis, is limited to either replacement of the product or a refund of the purchase price at Vendor’s sole option; Vendor will not be liable for labor costs or for consequential damages under any circumstances, regardless of whether those damages were foreseeable.
-Nothing in this paragraph excludes or restricts liability for death or personal injury to the extent proximately caused by Vendor’s gross negligence or intentional misconduct.
+Customer will be liable for any loss resulting from any failure to apply all professional standards, customary instructions and written instructions from CABP or the manufacturer, if any, in relation to any Goods.
+CABP will not be liable for damage caused to third parties, or for consequential or indirect loss.
+CABP’s sole liability under these Terms, and warranty, or on any other basis, is limited to either replacement of the product or a refund of the purchase price at CABP’s sole option; CABP will not be liable for labor costs or for consequential damages under any circumstances, regardless of whether those damages were foreseeable.
+Nothing in this paragraph excludes or restricts liability for death or personal injury to the extent proximately caused by CABP’s gross negligence or intentional misconduct.

 7. Deadlines for Inspection, Claims and Returns

-Customer shall promptly check each delivery, and shall note in writing on the bill of lading any discrepancies between the delivery and the bill of lading, and shall sign the note and have the driver sign the note, before the driver leaves Customer’s premises; otherwise Vendor will not give credit for any discrepancies.
-Customer shall inspect all goods purchased and notify Vendor in writing of any claimed defect or nonconformity, other than latent or hidden defects, by the end of the fifth business day after the day of delivery.
-In the absence of such notice, Customer will be deemed to have accepted the products as delivered, and Vendor shall have no liability whatsoever.
-Customer shall retain goods damaged in transit and defective goods for inspection by Vendor for two weeks after notifying Vendor of the damage or defect, or longer if so requested by Vendor, and shall return such goods to Vendor at Vendor’s request and expense.
-Vendor will have no liability whatsoever for any defect or non-conformity for which it is not notified, or if the relevant goods are not made available for inspection in the manner required by this paragraph.
-Products may only be returned with the prior written approval of an authorized Vendor representative, and subject to Vendor’s return policies, including handling charges.
+Customer shall promptly check each delivery and shall note in writing on the bill of lading any discrepancies between the delivery and the bill of lading and shall sign the bill of lading, or other acknowledgment of receipt, and have the driver sign the bill of lading, or other confirmation, before the driver leaves Customer’s premises; otherwise CABP will not give credit for any discrepancies.
+Customer shall inspect all Goods purchased and notify CABP in writing of any claimed defect or nonconformity, other than latent or hidden defects, by the end of the fifth business day after the day of delivery.
+In the absence of such notice, Customer will be deemed to have accepted the Goods as delivered, and CABP shall have no liability whatsoever.
+Customer shall retain Goods damaged in transit and defective Goods for inspection by CABP for two weeks after notifying CABP of the damage or defect, or longer if so requested by CABP, and shall return such Goods to CABP at CABP’s request and expense.
+CABP will have no liability whatsoever for any defect or non-conformity for which it is not notified, or if the relevant Goods are not made available for inspection in the manner required by this paragraph.
+Goods may only be returned with the prior written approval of an authorized CABP representative, and subject to CABP’s return policies, including handling or restocking charges.

 8. Waivers and Unforeseen Events (Force Majeure)

-A waiver by either party of a default will not be considered a continuing waiver, but applies only to the specific provision and specific occurrence identified in the waiver.
-Vendor shall not be responsible for delays or other failures to perform caused by terrorism, riots, wars, strikes, lockouts or other labor trouble, fire, flood or other casualty, natural disasters or acts of God, shortage of materials, unavailability of transportation, failure of computer systems, destruction or loss of electronic records, plant shutdown or other causes beyond Vendor’s control.
-Such events do not excuse Buyer’s payment obligations.
+A waiver by either party of a default will not be considered a continuing waiver but applies only to the specific provision and specific occurrence identified in the waiver.
+CABP shall not be responsible for delays or other failures to perform caused by terrorism, riots, wars, strikes, lockouts or other labor trouble, fire, flood, pandemic, or other casualty, natural disasters or acts of God, shortage of materials, unavailability of transportation or other supply chain issues, failure of computer systems, destruction or loss of electronic records, plant shutdown or other causes or events beyond CABP’s control.
+Such causes or events do not excuse Customer’s payment obligations.

 9. Purchase Money Security Interest

-As collateral security for the payment of the purchase price of the goods, the Customer hereby grants to Vendor, a lien on and security interest in and to all of the right, title, and interest of the Customer to the goods, wherever located, and whether now existing or hereafter arising or acquired from time to time, and in all accessions thereto and replacements or modifications thereof, as well as all proceeds of the foregoing.
-The security interest granted constitutes a purchase money security interest under the Uniform Commercial Code and analogous state law.
+As collateral security for the payment of the purchase price of the Goods, the Customer hereby grants to CABP, a lien on and security interest in and to all of the right, title, and interest of the Customer to the Goods, wherever located, and whether now existing or hereafter arising or acquired from time to time, and in all accessions thereto and replacements or modifications thereof, as well as all proceeds of the foregoing.
+The security interest granted is intended to constitute a purchase money security interest under the Uniform Commercial Code and analogous state law.

 10. Governing Law and Litigation

-The validity, construction and performance of this application and performance of each contract to which these Terms and Conditions apply is governed by South Carolina law (applied without regard to South Carolina conflicts of law principles).
-The parties agree to the non-exclusive jurisdiction of the State and Federal courts for Greenville County, South Carolina to hear any disputes relating to transactions between the parties, or each contract to which these Terms and Conditions apply, without prejudice to Vendor’s right to bring litigation in the courts of Customer’s location.
-VENDOR AND THE CUSTOMERVOLUNTARILY AND INTENTIONALLY WAIVE ANY RIGHT EITHER OF THEM MAY HAVE TO A TRIAL BY JURY IN ANY LITIGATION BASED UPON OR ARISING OUT OF THIS APPLICATION AND EACH CONTRACT TO WHICH THESE TERMS AND CONDITIONS APPLY.
+The validity, construction and performance of each Contract to which these Terms apply, relating to a transaction between CABP and Customer for the purchase of Goods under these Terms, is governed by South Carolina law (applied without regard to South Carolina conflicts of law principles).
+The parties agree to the non-exclusive jurisdiction of the State and Federal courts for Greenville County, South Carolina to hear any disputes relating to transactions between the parties, without prejudice to CABP’s right to bring litigation in the courts of Customer’s location.
+CABP AND THE CUSTOMER VOLUNTARILY AND INTENTIONALLY WAIVE ANY RIGHT EITHER OF THEM MAY HAVE TO A TRIAL BY JURY IN ANY LITIGATION BASED UPON OR ARISING OUT OF THIS APPLICATION AND EACH CONTRACT TO WHICH THESE TERMS AND CONDITIONS APPLY.

 11. Anticorruption

-Customer shall comply with all applicable anti-bribery laws of the USA (including the Foreign Corrupt Practices Act) or other country.
-If Vendor determines reasonably and in good faith that there may be a breach of any of these laws, Vendor has the right to take any action necessary to avoid potential liability to Vendor.
+Customer shall comply with all applicable anti-bribery laws of the USA (including the Foreign Corrupt Practices Act) or other country, as applicable.
+If CABP determines reasonably and in good faith that there may be a breach of any of these laws by Customer, CABP has the right to take any action necessary to avoid potential liability to CABP.

 12. Export Control Regulations

-All goods of Vendor are subject to the export control laws of the USA and Customer shall not divert or resell the goods contrary to such laws.
+All Goods of CABP are subject to the export control laws of the USA and Customer shall not divert or resell the Goods contrary to such laws.

 13. Indemnification

-Customer shall indemnify, defend and hold Vendor harmless from all claims, damages and expenses (including attorneys’ fees) arising out of Customer’s (a) breach of this Application/Agreement, (b) possession, use, handling, storage, sale, processing or any disposition of the goods, and (c) errors, omissions, negligence or other wrongful conduct of Customer and its customers, users, agents or subcontractors.
-In any matter to which this paragraph applies, Vendor shall have the right to select and retain counsel of its own choosing, all at Customer’s expense, and to participate in the defense.
+Customer shall indemnify, defend and hold CABP harmless from all claims, damages and expenses (including attorneys’ fees) arising out of Customer’s (a) breach of these Terms, (b) possession, use, handling, storage, sale, processing or any disposition of the Goods, and (c) errors, omissions, negligence or other wrongful conduct of Customer and its customers, users, agents or subcontractors.
+In any matter to which this paragraph applies, CABP shall have the right to select and retain counsel of its own choosing, all at Customer’s expense, and to participate in the defense.

 14. Miscellaneous

-Customer will pay all sales, use, excise and other taxes, due with respect to sales by Vendor.
-Customer may not assign any order or contract without Vendor’s written consent.
-If any term or condition of this Application/Agreement is held by a court of competent jurisdiction to be unenforceable, the remaining terms and conditions shall remain in full force and effect.
-This Application/Agreement is binding upon and shall inure to the benefit of the respective successors and permitted assigns of the parties, but Customer shall not assign or otherwise transfer this Application/Agreement without the express written consent of Vendor.
-Any attempted assignment or transfer without the required consent of Vendor, including a change in control of Customer, will result in a material breach, subject to the terms of paragraph 4.
-This Application/Agreement is not a requirement contract, and nothing herein requires Customer to purchase from Vendor, nor Vendor to sell to Customer.
-To the extent Vendor and Customer currently have a written agreement as to the terms/conditions of sale, this Application/Agreement shall supersede and control to the extent the provisions of this Application/Agreement conflict with or were not included in any previous written agreement(s).
+Customer will pay all sales, use, excise and other taxes due with respect to sales to Customer by CABP.
+Customer may not assign any order or Contract without CABP’s written consent.
+If any term or condition of this document is held by a court of competent jurisdiction to be unenforceable, the remaining terms and conditions shall remain in full force and effect.
+This document is binding upon and shall inure to the benefit of the respective successors and permitted assigns of the parties, but Customer shall not assign or otherwise transfer these Terms, any Contract, or any performance thereunder without the express written consent of CABP.
+Any attempted assignment or transfer without the required consent of CABP, including a change in control of Customer, will result in a material breach, subject to the terms of paragraph 4.
+Nothing in these Terms requires Customer to purchase from CABP, nor CABP to sell to Customer.
+To the extent CABP and Customer currently have a separately executed written agreement as to the terms/conditions of sale, these Terms shall supersede and control to the extent the provisions of these Terms conflict with or were not included in any previous written agreement(s).